-Kapalbhati Pranayama is a particularly important breathing technique in today’s day and age where a number of viruses permeate the air.
-The best way to ensure you are adequately protected against these viruses, however, is by purchasing a good health insurance plan.
+Kapalbhati Pranayama is a particularly important breathing technique in today’s day and age where a number of viral infections permeate the air.
+The best way to ensure you are adequately protected against these viral infections, however, is by purchasing a good health insurance plan.
 This is because good health insurance plans provide you with coverage in the event that you fall sick or suffer from an injury.

 There exist three different forms of Kapalbhati pranayama.

 The names of the different forms of Kapalbhati pranayama are as follows.